Learn more about our Advertising Disclosure

 • Fargo is considered to be safer than Hartford with a safety index of 56.17 vs Hartford’s 36.25.

-Other things to consider for your Hartford vs. Fargo move
+Other things to consider for your Hartford to Fargo move

 • State licensing: All local and intrastate movers operating in the Flickertail State are regulated by the North Dakota Department of Transportation (NDDOT).
 Each mover in good standing is issued an NDDOT Number, which consumers may check the status and validity of by calling the phone number listed below.
 Make sure the moving company you use has a license before hiring.

-• State regulator: You can verify a North Dakota moving license and its status through the state's public utilities commission.
+• State regulator: You can check the status of a North Dakota moving license through the state’s public utilities commission.

-• Change of address: We recommend submitting your change of address form with USPS at least a week prior to your move.
-You can set an official move date on the form and this way all of your mail will get properly forwarded to Fargo.
-Get started here.
+• Change of address: We recommend submitting your USPS change of address form at least one week before your move to ensure your mail gets forwarded to Fargo without delay.
+You can select your official move date when completing the form.
+Start the process here.

 • Moving checklist: Our moving checklist will help you have the peace of mind that you’ve got everything covered.